-Local List

-4.36 The Council maintains a list of archaeological areas, buildings and designed spaces of local architectural or historic interest which are worthy of conservation.
-Local listing brings with it no additional planning controls but is a material consideration when planning applications are considered.
-At the time of survey no buildings in the conservation area had been added to the local list.
+- Local List The Council maintains a list of archaeological areas, buildings and designed spaces 4.39 of local architectural or historic interest which are worthy of conservation.
+Local listing brings with it no additional planning controls but is a material consideration when planning applications are considered. - 4.40 There are no particular concentrations of locally listed structures in the area.
+The locally listed structures are identified in Appendix 2.